fabiantoth/streamdb/README.md

 .catch(e => console.log(e))
 ```

-### defaultValidation (*new*)
+### defaultModel (*new*)

-The newest feature as of `v0.0.7` is the ability to set a `defaultValidation` in the db settings so that every new collection will automatically have the same configuration.
+The newest feature as of `v0.0.7` is the ability to set a `defaultModel` in the db settings so that every new collection will automatically have the same configuration.
 This field corresponds to the `model` field in collection settings and will populate it in the collection meta.

 Any collection settings you set in the `model` field when adding a new collection will override the db defaults you have set if you wish to customize collection settings.

-**NOTE:** the db `defaultValidation` object is different than the collection `model` settings in that it only takes 3 fields, and has a new `maxValue`.
+**NOTE:** the db `defaultModel` object is different than the collection `model` settings in that it only takes 3 fields, and has a new `maxValue`.
 The (min, max) values will be based on the defaults for each id type:

 - $incr - idCount(0)
 - $uid - minLength(6)